South Wales derby: New eras

 The first derby in just under a decade took place in the League Cup on 23 September 2008, with Swansea winning 1–0.
 The match saw sets of supporters from both clubs clash with police after the match.
 A league fixture, on 5 April 2009 at Ninian Park, was marred by referee Mike Dean being hit in the head by a coin thrown from the crowd, as well as Cardiff fans clashing with police after the match.
 The following season, on 7 November 2009, at the Liberty Stadium Swansea claimed a 3–2 victory in a match that again saw crowd disturbances as hundreds of Swansea fans waited outside the ground for the Cardiff fans to depart.
 This resulted in a total of fifteen arrests being made during and after the match.
 Cardiff fans also vandalised the North Stand in which they were placed for the game for the second year in a row.
 Seats and toilets were vandalised, pipe work ripped from walls and doors broken in the away fans' area.
 The damage was reported to cost thousands of pounds.
 However, police praised the majority of supporters for their behaviour before, during and after the game which was attended by more than 18,000 fans.

 Swansea achieved promotion to the Premier League in 2011, becoming the first Welsh team to do so and the first Welsh side in the top division of English football since Swansea were relegated from the First Division in 1983.
 Cardiff also gained promotion in 2013.
 As a result, the first South Wales derby to be played in England's top division took place during the 2013–14 season.
 Cardiff won the first ever top tier meeting between the sides 1–0 on 3 November 2013, thanks to a headed goal from former Swansea defender Steven Caulker.
 Swansea went on to win the return fixture 3–0 in February 2014, but Cardiff's relegation at the end of the season saw the two sides separated again.
 The derby was not played for a further five years as the two clubs swapped leagues before both returned to the Championship for the 2019–20 season with Swansea winning the first meeting 1–0.

 In October 2021, Swansea won 3–0 against Cardiff City.
 Later in the season, Swansea beat Cardiff 4–0 in the reverse fixture; Swansea became the first side to complete the league double in the derby's 110-year history.
+Swansea also won both fixtures in the 2022–23 season making them the first team to win four in a row.

+In the 2023-24 season, Cardiff ended the streak with a 2-0 victory over Swansea at home, before Swansea won the reverse fixture 2-0.
+In the latter fixture, Matt Grimes became the first Swansea City player to captain the side to 7 victories over Cardiff.